Mte90/Contribute-to-opensource-the-right-way/manuscript/conclusion.md

 > A metadata description standard for public software that is easy to use both for developers and people with less technical background in order to make the software developed by Public Administrations and Public Organizations easily discoverable.

-In few words, a file that you can put in your git repository that is like an identity card that allow to index it with references to the maintainer and dependencies.
+In few words, a file that you can put in your git repository that is like an identity card that allows to index it with references to the maintainer and dependencies.
 The idea is to improve the discoverability and if that project is suitable for a public administration and to use the standard also in other countries.

 ### Catalogo del software di Riuso

 That in English "Reuse Software catalog" that Italian public administration can use it.
-Like every big organization not only departments don't talk to each other, but also cities or region, but they have often the same needs, so why develop the same software multiple times?
+Like every big organization, not only departments don't talk to each other, but also cities or regions, but they have often the same needs, so why develop the same software multiple times?

-This is the idea at the end, a way for public administration where often managers have not so much knowledge on IT to find software already available and open source developed by themselves or by others like LibreOffice for example.
+This is the idea at the end, a way for public administration where often managers have not so much knowledge on IT to find software already available and open source developed by themselves or by others like LibreOffice.

 This project uses the standard we saw to fetch the software list, but the website is more friendly as it includes more information, not just a description but people that you can reach to ask questions.
 It is something that for a bureaucratic organization is important and that in OSS is often ignored.
-After all, if you are maintaining a project you don't want that people reach you for questions about if the software can do this or that, or if you can implement something just for them.
-Especially if it is someone that maybe will pay you...
+After all, if you are maintaining a project you don't want that people reach you for questions like "if the software can do this or that?", or if you can implement something just for them, especially if it is someone that maybe will pay you...

-This is an example about how to improve the awareness for organization that is not like the usual software alternative list, because it can give more information that are valuable to the people in charge of decisions.
+This is an example about how to improve the awareness for organizations that is not like the usual software alternative list, because it can give more information that are valuable to the people in charge of decisions.

-In a first world country there are limitations or issues like elsewhere but it is important to see that internet, public awareness and young people are changing the situation.
-Also, if the [Italian case](https://profilo.forumpa.it/doc/?file=2021/2021_FPA_Data_Insight_Lavoro_pubblico_2021.pdf&confirm=yes) seems that in the public government the people under 30 years old is the 4%.
-Especially in [School institution the age average is the 58% is over 50](https://www.truenumbers.it/eta-degli-insegnanti/) but in Ocse countries is the 35%.
+In a first world country there are limitations or issues like elsewhere, but it is important to see that internet, public awareness and young people are changing the situation.
+Also, if the [Italian case](https://profilo.forumpa.it/doc/?file=2021/2021_FPA_Data_Insight_Lavoro_pubblico_2021.pdf&confirm=yes) seems that in the public government the people under 30 years old are the 4%.
+Especially in [School institution the 58% is over 50](https://www.truenumbers.it/eta-degli-insegnanti/) but in Ocse countries is the 35%.

-I know people in Italian universities that still asks questions about Floppy disks to students of psychology for example or that teach using computer with very old operative systems because the professors don't know how to use the modern ones.
+I know people in Italian universities that still ask questions about Floppy disks to students of psychology for example, or that teach using computer with very old operative systems because the professors don't know how to use the modern ones.

-The open source awareness let us spread all those ideas and change the situation, takes a lot of time, but gathering various pieces we are getting something.
-To do this changes is not required evangelism, but also facts like what I am saying.
-Not just "Ehi that city migrated to Libreoffice" but people that do things, develop software and explain things in a way that the [listeners can understand it](https://docs.italia.it/italia/developers-italia/guida-sviluppo-gestione-software-libero/it/2022-05/index.html) (Like the Italian guide by the Digital team for managers to understand OSS and how it affects them).
+The open source awareness lets us spread all those ideas and change the situation, it takes a lot of time, but gathering various pieces we are getting something.
+To do these changes evangelism is not required, but also facts like what I am saying.
+Not just "Hey, that city migrated to Libreoffice" but people that do things, develop software and explain things in a way that the [listeners can understand it](https://docs.italia.it/italia/developers-italia/guida-sviluppo-gestione-software-libero/it/2022-05/index.html) (Like the Italian guide by the Digital team for managers to understand OSS and how it affects them).
 Maybe with a catalog with unusual information or showing the issues on various laws.

 ## Thanks